ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 ## Minting Ether {#minting-ether}

 Ether is minted by the Ethereum protocol when a miner creates a block.
-To incentivize block creation, the protocol grants a "reward" in each block, incrementing the balance of an address set by the block's miner.
+As an incentive to miners, the protocol grants a reward in each block, incrementing the balance of an address set by the block's miner.
 The block reward has changed over time, and today it is 2 ETH per block.

 Ethereum also provides smaller rewards to miners who create ["uncle blocks"](/developers/docs/data-and-analytics/block-explorers/#blocks), which are beyond the scope of this introduction.